AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Presence/agora_chat_presence_ios.md

 }];
 ```

-<div class="alert info"><ol><li>You can subscribe to 100 users at each call.
-The total subscriptions of each user cannot exceed 3,000.
+<div class="alert info"><ol><li>You can subscribe to a maximum of 100 users at each call.
+The total subscriptions of each user cannot exceeds 3,000.
 Once the number of subscriptions exceed the limit, the subsequent subscriptions with longer durations succeed and replace the existing subscriptions with shorter durations.<li>The subscription duration can be a maximum of 30 days.
 When the subscription to a user expires, you need subscribe to this user once again.
-If you subscribe to a user before the current subscription expires, the new duration overwrites the old one.</ol></div>
+If you subscribe to a user again before the current subscription expires, the duration is reset.</ol></div>

 ### Publish a custom presence status

-You can call `publishPresenceWithDescription` to publish your custom statuses to public.
-Once your presence status updates, the users who subscribe to you receive the `presenceStatusDidChanged` callback.
+You can call `publishPresenceWithDescription` to publish your custom statuses.
+Whenever your presence status updates, the users who subscribe to you receive the `presenceStatusDidChanged` callback.

 The following code sample shows how to publish a custom status: